lakhanrathi98/EHIContact/README.md

   6. API to get single contact (GET) : api/contacts/GetSingleContact/id
   7. API to add new contact (POST) : api/contacts/AddNewContact
   8. API to delete contact (DELETE) : api/contacts/DeleteContact/id
   9. API to update contact (PUT)  : api/contacts/UpdateContact
+  10. API to InActivate contact (PUT) : api/contacts/InActivateContact/id

   <b>Setup Databse :</b>

-  1. Create database on SQL server mentioned in connection string
-  2. Run SQL migration script "DBMigrationScript.sql" present in DBMigrationScript folder of EHIContact.DataAccess.SQL project
+  Option 1.
+Create database on SQL server mentioned in connection string and then Run SQL migration script "DBMigrationScript.sql" present in DBMigrationScript folder of EHIContact.DataAccess.SQL project

+  Option 2.
+Run update-database command in package manager console

+  <b>Single Page Application: <b>

+  I have created basic SPA to demonstrate calling Web APIs.
+I have used jQuery, DataTable plugin to develop this SPA.
+  HomeController.cs and Index.cshtml are the files related to this application.Just run EHIContact.WebAPI project to check this  application